open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/AbdulkadirAbdullahi.md

 > ## About Me

-Hello, I am Abdulkadir Abdullahi, Final Year Computer Science student at Usmanu Danfodiyo University Sokoto state, I believe this virtual intern opportunity would be a great chance for me to become more proficient in latest programming practices and to thrive in a team environment.
+Hello, I am Abdulkadir Abdullahi, final Year Bsc Computer Science student at Usmanu Danfodiyo University Sokoto state, I believe this virtual intern opportunity would be a great chance for me to become more proficient in latest programming practices and to thrive in a team environment.